moljac/Xamarin.Auth.Samples.NugetReferences/component-docs/GettingStarted.md

 2. Native or Installed (mobile or desktop) apps

     This group is usually divided into Android, iOS, Chrome (javascript) and other (.net)
     subtypes.
 Each subtype can have different setup.
-Custom schemes can be predefined (generated)
+In most cases developer must submit
-    by provider (Google or Facebook) or defined by user (Fitbit).
+    for Android package id with SHA1 key and for iOS BundleID.
+Custom schemes can be predefined (generated) by provider (Google or Facebook) or defined by user (Fitbit).
+Generated schemes

-    Xamarin Components Team is working on the doc with minimal info for common used providers and
+    are usually based on data submitted (package id, bundle id).

-    how to setup server side.
+    Xamarin Components Team is working on the doc with minimal info for common used providers and how to setup server side.

-    Xamarin.Auth implements requirements for native/installed apps since nuget version 1.4.0, but
+    Xamarin.Auth implements requirements for native/installed apps since nuget version 1.4.0, but the API was broken (`GetUI()` returned `System.Object`, so cast was necessary).

-    the API was broken (`GetUI()` returned `System.Object`, so cast was necessary)
+Server side setup details will be explained in separate document

-Server side setup details will be explained in separate document.
+(./details/setup-server-side-oauth-provider.md)[./details/setup-server-side-oauth-provider.md]

 ## 1 Client Side Initialization